Leperchedesu/Notes_Secu/Misc_Tips/Misc_Tips.md

 Proxychains supports SOCKS4, SOCKS5 and HTTP but not HTTPS.
 Using socat to create an HTTPS tunnel between a local port and a remote proxy:
 `socat TCP-LISTEN:19999,bind=127.0.0.1,fork,reuseaddr OPENSSL:proxy.yolo.com:8000,verify=0`
-(verify=0 to bypass certificate errors, example self-signed client certificate)
+(verify=0 to bypass certificate errors, for example self-signed client certificate)

 Then in `/etc/proxychains.conf` :
 `http 127.0.0.1 19999`